vlad17/vlad17.github.io/_posts/2023-10-18-sketching-algorithms-for-second-order-neural-network-optimization.md

 I really enjoyed working on this project because it simultaneously scratches different methodological itches of mine, from [data stream sketching](https://datasketches.apache.org/) to [online convex optimization](https://arxiv.org/abs/1909.05207).
 However, the algorithm introduced here was borne out of necessity; I didn't go around with those two hammers a priori (though, presented with a nail, it made sense to reach for what's readily available in my tool belt)!

-This work is a big step in making second-order training methods more accessible for deep learning by removing a critical memory bottleneck.
+This work is a big step in making matrix preconditioning training methods more accessible for deep learning by removing a critical memory bottleneck.
 For a deeper analysis, skip to the [Motivation](#motivation) section below.
-Using second-order training is probably one of the most under-appreciated techniques in modern neural network training, but for good reason.
-Shipping second order is quite challenging:
+Using matrix preconditioning training is probably one of the most under-appreciated techniques in modern neural network training, but for good reason.
+Shipping matrix preconditioning is quite challenging:

   - It takes engineering work to eliminate overheads and numerical linear algebra bugs from the required matrix operations.
   - Like any drastic optimizer change, it requires hyperparameter tuning.